Many small business owners use a chunk (or all) of their personal funds to start their dream venture.

 If you operate as a limited liability company (LLC) or a corporation, you must open a separate business account.

 Sole proprietorships and partnerships without DBAs are not legally required to open a business bank account.
+However, you may need to open a business bank account for certain business activities, like payroll or credit card processing.

 You must open your small business bank account in person if you are in one of the following industries: